 My experience at NIT has been great.
 The trainers are always helpful and spot-on when responding to my questions in class, which I ask a lot since I really want to learn networking skills.
 As a student, I was working as an uber eats delivery driver and in between deliveries,.

 I am absolutely satisfied with my choice to join NIT Australia with the Diploma of Information Technology Networking and the upcoming Advanced Diploma of Telecommunications Network Engineering.
 I believe this is a great start for my career in Australia.
 Regarding the course structure, it is not only focused on theories but.

 Since I started my study program at NIT, I have been developing very important and exciting new skills, such as working with specific equipment and the physical infrastructure of internet connections.
 Most importantly, all trainers are very knowledgeable and talented, which has been making my experience incredible and unique.
 I can’t wait to.

 I was studying at a different college which I didn’t enjoy and I was scared I may have the same experience at NIT, but it was the opposite when I came here which I am happy about.
 I never thought I would understand programming but gradually I am gaining more.

 I am doing the Advanced Diploma of Telecommunications Network Engineering course to learn more about fibre technologies.
 Dense Wavelength Division Multiplexing (DWDM) technologies are going to be the future of Telecom.
 I am learning relevant information about how to manage fibre to complete an entire project using DWDM technologies.
 The.

 I am very happy with the trainers and staff who have shown excellent support and kindness during my studies here at NIT.
-Elaine, the internship manager, is also working closely with me to prepare for internship, which is arranged by NIT at no additional costs for IT students.
-I recommend.
+Elaine, the internship manager, is also working closely with me to prepare for the internship, which is arranged by NIT at no additional cost for IT students.
+I.